Psychology (PS)

 Pre/corequisite(s): PS214.

-Introduction to school psychology, including the many roles and functions school psychologists perform: assessment, counseling, consultation, and crisis intervention.
-The class sequence will follow the 10 Domains of School Psychology Graduate Education and Practice promoted by the National Association of School Psychologists (NASP).
+This course introduces students to school psychology, including the many roles and functions school psychologists perform: assessment, counseling, consultation, and crisis intervention.

 This seminar course reviews issues of relevance to the treatment of addictions and provides an opportunity for students to critically examine those issues from the perspective of behavioral science.